kmahaley/AzureDotnetSolution/DistributedCacheApplication/Documentation/Readme.md

 }
 ```

-### Filter attributes
+## Filters

-- Attributes can be added after middleware pipeline calls endpoints.
+- Filter can be added after middleware pipeline calls endpoints.
 We can write code before/after the action
 - Filter attributes are defined using

 ```
 public class HttpETagFilter : ActionFilterAttribute, IAsyncActionFilter {